-This is one of our quick win strategies used and adapted in all subjects to promote oracy and raise the expectations we have of all students.
+As well as being one of our quick win strategies, oracy is also developed through our whole school CPD program.
+This supports strategies to be used and adapted in all subjects to promote oracy and raise the expectations we have of all students.